hs950559/coryrylan.com/_posts/2016-10-20-angular-http-multiple-requests-with-rxjs-and-merge-map.md

 So looking at the `ngOnInit` method we see our http requests.
 First we make a request to get a user from `/api/user/1`.
 We then call `.map()` instead of subscribe.
 This allows us to map over the value and pull out the raw JSON from the Response object.
-Once loaded we the make a second request a fetch the abilites of that particular pokemon.
-Once we get the abilties we add it to the pokemon object and set the <code>loadedPokemon</code>
+Once loaded we the make a second request a fetch the homeworld of that particular person.
+Once we get the abilties we add it to the person object and set the <code>loadedPerson</code>
 property on our component to display it on our template.
 This works but there are two things to notice here.
 First we are starting to see this nested pyramid stucture in nesting our Observables which isnt very readable. second our two requests were sequntial.
 We have the id already we can make the requests parralel and speed up loading the